eddysims/kindred-pet-swapping/README.md

    - Allow users to "Book" an available pet.
    - Simulate booking with `POST /api/book/:petId` (just fake the call and update UI).
-   - Show a success message and prevent double-booking.

-3. **Responsiveness & Usability**

-   - The web view should be mobile responsive.
-   - The mobile app should feel native.
-   - Add **1 meaningful UX/UI enhancement** of your choice (eg. loading skeleton, nice transitions, etc.).

-### **Technical**

-- Use **TypeScript** throughout.
-- Use a modern React stack: Expo for mobile, Next.js for web.
-- Minimize boilerplate—focus on essentials.
-- Include **unit tests for a core logic module** (your choice).
-- Show how you'd organize code for scaling.
-- Provide **clear run instructions** in this README.

 ---